 Room button says 'Closed'

-If the button below a room you'd like to join says 'Closed', this means the room isn't available yet.
-Refer to our Video Rooms feature guide to learn how to set up and manage Video Rooms.
+If the button below a room says 'Closed', this means the room isn't available yet.
+Read our Video Rooms feature guide to learn how to set up and manage Video Rooms.

-Some browser extensions block access to Video Rooms.
-Try deactivating browser extensions that use your mic or camera one-by-one to find out which one is causing the problem.
+2. Some browser extensions block access to Video Rooms.
+Try deactivating browser extensions that use your microphone or camera one-by-one to find out which one is causing the issue.

-If you're having trouble hearing or being heard by others, or seeing or being seen by others, try these steps to troubleshoot:
+If you're having trouble with sound, microphone access, or camera access, try these steps to troubleshoot:

-Make sure you've followed the advice in the general best practices section above.
+1. Make sure you've followed the advice in the 'General best practices' section of this article.

 We hope you found these best practices and troubleshooting tips helpful.
 Have you discovered more solutions not covered in this article?
-Let our support team know!
+Tell our support team about them!